10 striking facts about lightning

 4. Helicopters cause lightning

 Recent research from the Met Office revealed that helicopters can cause an isolated lightning strike.
-While flying, the helicopter acquires a negative charge, so if it flies close to an area that is positively charged (e.g. hail or the base of a cumulonimbus cloud) it can trigger a lightning strike.
-Investigating and predicting helicopter-triggered lightning strikes
+While flying, the helicopter acquires a negative charge, so if it flies close to an area that is positively charged (e.g. hail or a positively charged part of a cumulonimbus cloud) it can trigger a lightning strike.

 5. 1,400,000,000 strikes every year